Author: Joe Malinchak

 My original float design worked well for the Vapor, so I shrunk it to Mini Vapor size.
 However, I was having trouble getting the Mini Vapor to take off from the water.

-The first thing that I tried was to increase the size of the flat foam piece that I used on the bottom front of the floats to increase the area.
-This seemed to help.
-The floats were performing better, and I got it to lift off once or twice.
-However, it was obvious that the model now needed more power.
+The first thing I tried was to increase the size of the flat foam piece used on the bottom front of the floats to increase the area.
+This seemed to help: the floats performed better, and I got the model to lift off once or twice.
+However, it was obvious the model now needed more power.

-I had an extra 6mm motor from a ParkZone Ultra Micro J-3 Cub with me, so I installed it in the airplane.
-The 6mm J-3 motor is a powerful one, and I knew that it would give the aircraft the punch that it needed.
-Now the Mini Vapor will take off from, and land on, the water with ease!
+I had an extra 6 mm motor from a ParkZone Ultra Micro J-3 Cub with me, so I installed it in the airplane.
+The 6 mm J-3 motor is a powerful one, and I knew it would give the aircraft the punch it needed.
+With the upgrade, the Mini Vapor will take off from and land on the water with ease!

 Mini Vapor Floats

-I wanted to make my floats as light as possible, so I used 1/2mm Depron that I purchased from Kenway Micro Flight several years ago.
-Kenway does not currently sell 1/2mm foam, but 1mm Depron is available and can be sanded down with a sanding block.
-I haven’t tested it, but I think that 1mm Pro-Formance foam also would work.
+I wanted to make the floats as light as possible, so I used 1/2 mm Depron that I purchased from Kenway Micro Flight several years ago.
+Kenway does not currently sell 1/2 mm foam, but 1 mm Depron is available and can be sanded down with a sanding block.
+I haven't tested it, but I think 1 mm Pro-Formance foam would also work.

-Cut two lengths of 0.8mm carbon rod to 41/8 inches.
-I purchased my 0.8mm carbon rod from Homefly.
-Line up each float side by side and glue on each carbon rod at the locations shown on the plans, connecting the floats.
+Cut two lengths of 0.8 mm carbon rod to 4-1/8 inches.
+I purchased my 0.8 mm carbon rod from Homefly.
+Line up each float side by side and glue each carbon rod at the locations shown on the plans, connecting the floats.

 Flying the Mini Vapor with the motor upgrade is fun.
-It performs great, and I was even able to loop the model a few times, which was surprising because of the increased weight of the floats!
+It performs great, and I was even able to loop the model a few times, which was surprising given the increased weight of the floats!

 Using a Glue Stick to Cover Balsa Models